eriklenzmann/eriklenzmann/README.md

 - 🔗 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/erik-lenzmann/) to see more details about me!

-- 😉 Don't forget to explore my GitHub to discover all my projects.
+- 👀 Feel free to explore my GitHub to discover all my projects.

 ### Languages